-KFE 4 Skills Live encourages students from colleges across Kent to show the skills they have learnt at college and take part in industry relevant competitions.
+KFE 4 Skills Live encourages students from colleges across Kent to show the skills they have learned at college and to take part in industry-relevant competitions.

 The painting and decorating heats involve two challenges for the students.
 The first task was painting a wall using geometric shapes.
 The second task was wallpapering around light switches and cutting out quadrants.
 The students had five hours to complete both tasks, which were scored on points such as accuracy and quality of finish.

-Bruce Kerney, Painting and Decorating lecturer from Folkestone College said: “Ayesha and Danielle are great students and we felt both of them would enjoy the extra challenge these competitions offer.”
+Bruce Kerney, Painting and Decorating lecturer from Folkestone College, said: “Ayesha and Danielle are great students, and we felt they would both enjoy the extra challenge these competitions offer.”

-Level 3 student, Ayesha, from Folkestone College was the overall winner of the day and has earnt herself a place in the KFE 4 Skills final held at Canterbury College on 6th March.
-Jade from Broadstairs College will also join Ayesha in the next round after achieving a very close second place.
+Level 3 student Ayesha, from Folkestone College, was the overall winner of the day and has earned herself a place in the KFE 4 Skills final, held at Canterbury College on 6 March.
+Jade, from Broadstairs College, will join Ayesha in the next round after achieving a very close second place.

-Nik Wilson added, “As a College, it is our aim to prepare our students for the workplace and competitions such as this help student to develop their skills and gain confidence.
-We’re delighted that Jade has made it through to the finals, she has shown great talent and is a credit to the College.”
+Nik Wilson added, “As a College, it is our aim to prepare our students for the workplace.
+Competitions such as this help students to develop their skills and gain confidence.
+We’re delighted that Jade has made it through to the finals; she has shown great talent and is a credit to the College.”